trentagon/trentagon.github.io/README.md

+# Hello!
+This is the code that corresponds to my personal website (trentagon.github.io).
+The site uses Jekyll and is hosted by Github Pages.
+The code is based on the gh-pages-template, described below.

 # gh-pages-template
 A GitHub pages template based on [minimal Jekyll theme.](https://github.com/pages-themes/minimal) Couple of additional futures such as a navigation bar and a full page layout are added to the minimal theme.